 Total sales to the Company's largest distributor Tech Data Corporation and its global affiliates ("Tech Data") accounted for 37% of Autodesk's total net revenue during both the three and nine months ended October 31, 2022.
-Total sales to Tech Data accounted for 37% and 36% of Autodesk's total net revenue for the three and nine months ended October 31, 2021.
-The majority of the net revenue from sales to Tech Data is for sales outside of the United States.
+Total sales to Tech Data accounted for 37% of Autodesk's total net revenue for the three and nine months ended October 31, 2021.
+The majority of the net revenue form sales to Tech Data is for sales outside of the United States.
 In addition, Tech Data accounted for 24% of trade accounts receivable at both October 31, 2022, and January 31, 2022.
 Ingram Micro Inc. ("Ingram Micro") accounted for 9% of Autodesk's total net revenue during both the three and nine months ended October 31, 2022.
-Total sales to Ingram Micro accounted for 9% of Autodesk's total new revenue during both the three and nine months ended October 31, 2021.
+Total sales to Ingram Micro accounted for 9% of Autodesk's total net revenue during both the three and nine months ended October 31, 2022.
+Total sales to Ingram Micro accounted for 9% of Autodesk's total net revenue during both the three and nine months ended October 31, 2022.
+Total sales to Ingram Micro accounted for 9% of Autodesk's total net revenue during both the three and nine months ended October 31, 2022.
+Total sales to Ingram Micro accounted for 9% of Autodesk's total net revenue during both the three and nine months ended October 31, 2021.
 No other customer accounted for more than 10% of Autodesk's total net revenue or trade accounts receivable for each of the respective periods.